reframe-hpc/reframe/docs/deferrable_functions_reference.rst

 *Deferrable functions* are the functions whose execution may be postponed to a later time after they are called.
 The key characteristic of these functions is that they store their arguments when they are called, and the execution itself does not occur until the function is evaluated either explicitly or implicitly.

+ReFrame provides an ample set of deferrable utilities and it also allows users to write their own deferrable functions when needed.
+Please refer to ":doc:`deferrables`" for a hands-on explanation on how deferrable functions work and how to create custom deferrable functions.

 Explicit evaluation of deferrable functions
 -------------------------------------------

 Deferrable functions may be evaluated at any time by calling :func:`evaluate` on their return value or by passing the deferred function itself to the :func:`~reframe.utility.sanity.evaluate()` free function.
 These :func:`evaluate` functions take an optional :class:`bool` argument ``cache``, which can be used to cache the evaluation of the deferrable function.
 Hence, if caching is enabled on a given deferrable function, any subsequent calls to :func:`evaluate` will simply return the previously cached results.

+.. versionchanged:: 3.8.0
+   Support cached evaluation.

 Implicit evaluation of deferrable functions
 -------------------------------------------